dig07/Summer-project-triple-and-quadruple-stability/README.md

 Student: Diganta Bandopadhyay<br>
 Supervisor: Dr Silvia Toonen<br><br>
 Summer project by undergraduate student investigating the dynamical stability of hierarchical triple and quadruple stellar systems.
-Stellar systems are picked from probability distributions of orbital parameters; orbital seperations, eccentricities and mass ratios.
+Stellar systems are picked from probability distributions of orbital parameters; orbital separations, eccentricities and mass ratios.
 Main purpose of study is to expose any underlying stability biases within orbital parameter distributions. <br><br>
 <b>Triple stellar systems key results</b>
 <ul>
   <li>Orbits with eccentricities picked from a thermal distribution
   are more likely to undergo interactions between the inner binary and the triple star.</li>
-  <li>T14 orbital seperation distribution produces more systems with binary-triple
+  <li>T14 orbital eparations distribution produces more systems with binary-triple
   interactions than OBin.</li>
   <li>Flat and 1/q mass distributions both produce similar numbers of stable stellar systems.</li>
 </ul>